kumahq/kuma-website/docs/docs/4.4.4/policies/retry.md

   :::
 - **`retriableMethods`** (optional)

-  A list of request methods which allow to retry. the default behaviour of the policy is allow any request method to retry.
+  A list of HTTP methods in which a request's method must be contained before that request can be retried.
+The default behavior is that all methods are retriable.

 ### GRPC